azot-labs/okova/README.md

 ![GitHub Downloads (all assets, latest release)](https://img.shields.io/github/downloads/azot-labs/okova/latest/total?style=flat&color=black)
 [![npm downloads](https://img.shields.io/npm/dt/okova?style=flat&color=black)](https://www.npmjs.com/package/okova)

-Okova is a set of tools (JavaScript library, command-line utility and browser extension) for diagnosing, researching, and pentesting [DRM](https://www.urbandictionary.com/define.php?term=DRM) systems like [Widevine](https://www.widevine.com/about).
+Okova is a set of tools (JavaScript library, command-line utility and browser extension) for diagnosing, researching, and pentesting [DRM](https://www.urbandictionary.com/define.php?term=DRM) systems used in playable media content.

 > Okova is still in the early stages of development, so until version 1.0 is released, performance may be unstable and major changes may be made